Division of Medical Sciences

 Teaching

-DMS encourages students to gain meaningful teaching experience as part of their graduate training.
+The Division of Medical Sciences encourages students to gain meaningful teaching experience as part of their graduate training.
 While DMS does not have its own teaching requirement, several individual programs include a term of teaching among the academic requirements.
-Students who have passed their preliminary qualifying examination and have met their program’s teaching requirement may undertake additional teaching or tutoring responsibilities, but only with permission of their dissertation research advisor and the Division of Medical Sciences.
-Applications to teach in a course must be submitted to the Division of Medical Sciences for approval.
-Students should not teach more than one quarter or one section of time in any given semester.
+Students who have passed their preliminary qualifying examination and have met their program’s teaching requirement may undertake additional teaching or tutoring responsibilities, but only with permission of their dissertation research advisor and the DMS.
+Applications to teach in a course must be submitted to the DMS for approval.
+Students should not teach more than one-quarter or one section of time in any given term.
 Students in their sixth year and above are not allowed to teach.

-If students plan to do any teaching during a semester the student must list “MED-SCI 350T: DMS TIME: Teaching Fellow Related” on his/her study card.
-For example, if a student plans to teach one-quarter of his/her time, they must sign up for one “DMS TIME: Teaching Fellow Related”.
+If students plan to do any teaching during a term, the student must list “MED-SCI 350T: DMS TIME: Teaching Fellow Related” on their study card.
+For example, if a student plans to teach one-quarter of their time, they must sign up for one “DMS TIME: Teaching Fellow Related”.

 Preliminary Qualifying Examinations